ResNet-LDDMM: Advancing the LDDMM Framework using Deep Residual Networks: Implementation and Experiments

 \section{Implementation and Experiments}

-In this section, we discuss both qualitative and quantitative registration results of our ResNet-LDDMM on different kinds of datasets.
-We compare some of our results to those obtained using a Varifold-type LDDMM implementation \cite{charon2013varifold} (described in Sec. \ref{sec:LDDMM}).
-As an ablation study, we will discuss the influence of the regularization term, the impact of the network width, i.e. the parameter $m$ and the key role that the \textit{ReLU} activation function plays inside the building blocks $f^l$, in Sec. \ref{sec:ablative}.
-Next, we will study the robustness of ResNet-LDDMM to noise and missing data.
-Herein, we compare our results to state-of-the-art non-rigid registration techniques -- N-ICP \cite{amberg2007optimal}, RPTS \cite{li2018robust}, SVR-$\ell_0$ \cite{guo2015robust} and QNS \cite{Yao_2020_CVPR}, previously reviewed in Sec. \ref{sec:PointCloud}.
-First, we provide the implementation details of our framework.
+In this section, we discuss both qualitative and quantitative registration results of our ResNet-LDDMM on different datasets.
+We compare some of our results to those obtained using a Varifold-type LDDMM implementation \cite{charon2013varifold}.
+Next, we report evaluations and comparisons on the most recent SHREC datasets (SHREC'2019 in Sec.\ref{Sec:SHREC2019} and SHREC'2020 in Sec.\ref{Sec:SHREC2020}) and discuss strengths and limitations (Sec.\ref{Sec:limitations}).
+In the supplementary materials (SM), we discuss the influence of the regularization term, the impact of the network width, i.e. the parameter $m$ and the key role that the \textit{ReLU} activation function plays inside the building blocks $f^l$, as ablative studies.
+We compare the computational complexity of ResNet-LDDMM compared to LDDMM and existing approaches.
+We also study the robustness of ResNet-LDDMM to noise and missing data.